AlphabutwithoutBeta/Technique-du-coup-d-Etat-but-a-CN-review-version/README.md

 ### Update Sept 17.
 2022
 A friend of mine refuse to renew this book after he found the 'revolutionary romanticism' inclination of Malaparte in this book

-Well, it is valuable to look into it, at least for the technique and anti-technique parts
+Well, it is valuable to look into it still, at least for the technique and anti-technique parts
 <br>

 [^1]: China was called "Seres" by Greek and Roman historians, or "State of Silk".